slint-ui/slint/docs/langref/src/purity.md

 # Purity

 Slint's property evaluation is lazy and "reactive".
-Property bindings are evaluated when used, dependencies between properties are automatically discovered during property evaluation, the evaluation result is cached.
-If a property changes, all dependent properties get dirty, and their cached evaluation result discarded.
+Property bindings are evaluated when reading the property value.
+Dependencies between properties are automatically discovered during property evaluation.
+The property stores the result of the evaluation.
+When a property changes, all dependent properties get notified, so that the next time their value is read, their binding is re-evaluated.

 For this reactive system to work well, bindings evaluation should be "pure":
-Evaluating any property shouldn't have side-effects.
+Evaluating a property shouldn't have side-effects.
 Side effects are problematic because it's not always clear when they will happen: Lazy evaluation may change their order or affect whether they happen at all.
-In addition, changes to properties while their binding is getting evaluated due to some side-effect in some of properties it depends on may result in unexpected behavior.
+In addition, changes to properties during their binding evaluation due to a side-effect may result in unexpected behavior.

 For this reason, bindings must be pure.
 The Slint compiler enforces code in pure contexts to be free of side effects.
 Pure contexts include binding